ubinfie/ubinfie.github.io/_posts/2024-08-14-adding-to-bioconda-quickguide.md

 _Screenshot of the Microsoft Azure interface with the three (successful) Bioconda CI stages._

-If the CI passes, then back on GitHub we can leave a comment in our PR saying '@BiocondaBot please add label'.
-This will add a label to our PR indicating a Bioconda team member can review our recipe to ensure it matches the guidelines.
-If they give an approval, they or we can merge our PR into the main `bioconda-recipes` repository!
-We're now officially a Bioconda recipe maintainer 🎉.

-Once the recipe is merged in, we can normally install the official version of our tool/package with conda within a few minutes.
-At the same time, on merging, the auto-generated Docker Biocontainer gets uploaded to the Biocontainers `quay.io` repository.
-For the Singularity version of the Docker container, this can take up to 24h before it's visible on the [Galaxy project's 'depot'](https://depot.galaxyproject.org/singularity/).
+If you get errors or something goes wrong, see [part 3 of this guide](debugging-bioconda-build-quickguide) on how to locally debug the Bioconda build.

-### Test driving the docker Biocontainer
+### Test driving the docker Biocontainer (optional)

-If we used the `bioconda-utils` command to build our recipe, we can also test the Biocontainer Docker image that was generated from the conda environment that was built.
+If we used the `bioconda-utils` command to build our recipe, we can also optionally test the Biocontainer Docker image that was generated from the conda environment that was built.

 If we did a local build, the Docker image is already on our own machine.